aleki-musyoki/Data_Structures_and_Algorithms/README.md

 # Data_Structures_and_Algorithms
-This is repository is meant to house some of the data strucutures and algorithms that I learnt as part of my course in Data Strucutres & Algorithms
+This is repository is meant to house some of the data structures and algorithms that I learnt as part of my course in Data Structures & Algorithms

 ## Tools
 C++